 In conjunction with the benefits revisions, staff is proposing a number of amendments to the Employee Handbook.
-These amendments were identified by CPA's employment counsel in conjunction with CPA General Counsel as needing revision based on evolving state law and to reduce exposure to employment-related litigation, as well as cover some areas that were unanticipated when the first version of the Employee Handbook was developed.
+These amendments were identified by CPA's General Counsel, in conjunction with CPA's employment counsel, as needing revision based on evolving state law and to reduce exposure to employment-related litigation.
 Amendments are also needed to cover state mandates that apply to employers with more than 25 employees, a number which CPA expects to surpass sometime in 2020.